 Chickweed and groundsel in a newly seeded lawn are easily plucked out by hand.
 If there are too many, don’t panic.
 Once the lawn reaches 7-8 cm high you can start mowing.
 Neither of these weeds enjoy being cut down and they won’t survive long enough to spoil the mature lawn.
 It may take a few weeks, but they will go.

 Black medick is a different story though.
 This is a low growing weed that will soon smother out grass plants.
-If you can remove it by hand please do so (I’m not a fan of chemical weedkillers).
+How do I get rid of this weed?
+Well, if you can remove it by hand please do so (I’m not a fan of chemical weedkillers).
 But if all else fails a selective herbicide will be needed.

 Examples: Plantain, dandelion, thistle, daisy, clover